 Unfortunately, the Arlo Pro doesn’t feature any sort of person detection.
 To the Arlo, motion is motion.

-Difference #11: Amazon Alexa – With smart cameras, it’s handy when they integrate with the rest of your connected home.
+Difference #11: Amazon Alexa and Google Assistant – With smart cameras, it’s handy when they integrate with the rest of your connected home.
 Both models work with Amazon Alexa, with Circle 2 featuring support for all Amazon Echo devices.
 The Arlo Pro only works with the Amazon Echo Show for now, but there are plans to expand this functionality in the future.

 Arlo Pro vs. Circle 2 — Comparison Chart